RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/tezos/SET_CONTRACT_VALUE.md

 # 🏁 Conclusion

 You have come all the way from connecting to Tezos to being able to deploy smart contracts.
-You are now empowered to keep learning and building on Tezos, using the dedicated infrastructure of DataHub.
+You are now empowered to keep learning and building on Tezos.